-In the event of the early termination of the Chief Executive Officer, the Board of Directors appoints the Nomination and Remuneration Committee to evaluate the shortlist of candidates for succession identified by shareholders and/or resulting from the Replacement Tables, against the target profile of the Chief Executive Officer.
+In the event of the early termination of the Chief Executive Officer, the Board of Directors appoints the Nomination and Remuneration Committee to evaluate the shortlist of candidates for succession resulting from the Replacement Tables, against the target profile of the Chief Executive Officer.
 The Committee submits the shortlist, identified in implementation of the provisions of the Shareholders' Agreement, to the Board of Directors for the appointment of the Chief Executive Officer.